Urovant Sciences Ltd. (UROV)'s Financial Results Comparing With AC Immune SA (NASDAQ:ACIU) | New Business Observer

 |AC Immune SA

-For the past year Urovant Sciences Ltd. had bullish trend while AC Immune SA had bearish trend.
+For the past year Urovant Sciences Ltd. has 30.96% stronger performance while AC Immune SA has -39.47% weaker performance.

 Urovant Sciences Ltd., a clinical-stage biopharmaceutical company, focuses on developing and commercializing therapies for urologic conditions.
 It is developing vibegron, an oral, once-daily, small molecule beta-3 agonist that is in Phase III trials for the treatment of overactive bladder (OAB) and OAB in men with benign prostatic hyperplasia; and in Phase IIa clinical trials for irritable bowel syndrome-associated pain.
 The company was formerly known as Thalavant Sciences Ltd. and changed its name to Urovant Sciences Ltd. in January 2017.
 The company was founded in 2016 and is based in London, the United Kingdom.
 Urovant Sciences Ltd. is a subsidiary of Roivant Sciences Ltd.